saballos/modvolc_py_sp/README.md

 * folium (ideally v.
 0.16.0)
 * requests (ideally v.
 2.31)
 ## Installation
 There are different ways to install and run this script.
+I will describe here only three different installation methods.
 #### 1. Conda environment creation:
 If you have ```conda``` already installed on your OS, follow the steps below.
-If you do not have ```conda``` installed it in your system (Linux/Unix, macOS, Windows), I recommend to install ```miniconda``` following the instruction on this web page [miniconda page](https://docs.anaconda.com/miniconda/).
+If you do not have ```conda``` installed it in your system (Linux/Unix, macOS, Windows), I recommend to install ```miniconda``` following the instruction provided on the ```miniconda``` website [miniconda page](https://docs.anaconda.com/miniconda/).
 After the installation of miniconda follow these steps:

 * Copy the ```URL``` of this repository to your local computer or codespace by clicking on the ```<> Code``` green button at the top of this tool's GitHub page and copying the ```HTTPS``` address that is shown, i.e. ```https://github.com/saballos/modvolc_py_sp.git```
 * Make sure you have the ```Git``` software already installed on your computer.
-If not, you must downloaded it from the [Git page](https://git-scm.com/downloads) and installed it.
+If not, you must downloaded it from the [Git page](https://git-scm.com/downloads) and install it.
 There is a version for Linux/Unix, macOS and Windows systems.
 After the installation of the Git software, open a terminal window in your Linux or macOS system (in Windows OS open a ```git bash``` command line window)
-* Locate yourself into the folder this repository will be cloned into, by using the ```cd``` command
+* Locate yourself into the folder you want this repository to be cloned by using the ```cd``` command
 * Type the following command line: ```git clone https://github.com/saballos/modvolc_py_sp.git```, and hit enter.
 You'll see a new folder named ```modvolc_py_sp```
 * If you are using Windows OS, open a ```conda``` terminal window and locate yourself into the ```modvolc_py_sp``` folder that was cloned.
 But if you are using linux/Unix or macOS move into the ```modvolc_py_sp``` folder with the ```cd``` command (e.g. ```cd modvolc_py_sp```).
 Then, type the following command line: ```conda env create -f environment.yml``, and hit enter.
 This process may take a while
 * You have now created the ```modvolc_py_sp``` conda environment.
 Type in your terminal ```conda env list``` and you'll see the ```modvolc_py_sp``` env listed, and now you have to activate it by typing the following command: ```conda modvolc_py_sp```, and hitting enter